Alternatives to Credit Card Wire Transfers

 - Money Order or Cashier’s Check: There are several ways to send “guaranteed” funds.
 In addition to wire transfers, cashier’s checks are considered to be extremely safe (as long as the check isn’t a fake).
 The issuing bank guarantees cashier's checks, so they can’t bounce.
 Money orders are also an option in some situations.

 - Payment Apps: If you know the person you’re sending money to (a friend or family member, for example), try a free or inexpensive payment service.
 Square's Cash App moves funds from your checking account directly to the recipient’s checking account—using your debit cards—for free.
 PayPal is available for international payments, and there are several other options that may meet your need.

 - If You Need to Borrow Money: Your credit card isn’t the only way to borrow.
 Assuming that you truly need to borrow, ask your bank about a personal loan (or any other options available) for drumming up the money.
-Online lenders and peer-to-peer loans are also an inexpensive option, especially if you have a few days to work with.
+Online lenders and peer-to-peer loans may also be an inexpensive option, especially if you have a few days to work with.
 Credit cards are probably the fastest option, but you’ll pay a premium for that speed.